sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 - Pick a username you can tell your grandmother without making her blush.
 Also pick a short one - this doesn't need to look like your resume name either.
 Mine is aannasw, for example.
 - Download and install a copy of GitHub desktop, especially if you don't want to be using git code.

-Now here's the part where I had to start over.
+Now here's a couple of reasons why I had to start over.

-**Lessons Learned - Forking a Repo vs Download/Upload Zip** If you are starting with an existing github theme, especially one that's being actively worked on, the developer of the theme may want you to 'fork' the theme from their repository.
-It creates a link from your repository to theirs, and you can also more easily update your copy of it when they make changes to their theme.
+**Lessons Learned - Forking a Repo**
+If you are starting with an existing github theme, especially one that's being actively worked on, the developer of the theme may want you to 'fork' the theme from their repository.
+It creates a link from your repository to theirs, and you can also update your copy of it when they make changes to their theme.

 **Lessons Learned - Modifying a Theme's Structure**
 I also figured I could pretty easily modify an existing blog theme that had the blog on the front page, to something that had a landing page + a link to the blog page.
 I ended up chasing my tail for several weeks before I decided to look for a theme already set up the way I wanted, and start over with that.